Understanding leasing financial loss cover

 All you need to know about financial loss cover

-When you buy or lease a car, you take out car insurance that covers you in the event of problems with your vehicle.
+When you buy or lease a car, you take out motor insurance to cover you in the event of problems with your vehicle.
 However, depending on the case, there is a risk that you may not receive full reimbursement for your vehicle.
-This is problematic in all cases, but particularly so for motorists who have taken out a bank loan, or those on a long-term contract.
+This is a problem in all cases, but particularly for motorists who have taken out a bank loan, or those on a long-term contract.

 What is the financial guarantee?

-In fact, you could find yourself in the following situation: your vehicle is too badly damaged to be of any use to you, yet you continue to pay your installments.
+In fact, you could find yourself in the following situation: your vehicle has been involved in too many accidents and you can no longer use it, but you continue to pay your instalments.
 Inevitably, you lose money.

-This is where financial loss cover comes into its own.
-This cover , included in your car insurance, takes care of your reimbursements if your vehicle is out of action.
-In this way, financial loss cover protects the policyholder from being penalized in this situation.
+This is where the financial loss cover comes into its own.
+This guarantee, included in your car insurance, covers your reimbursements if your vehicle is out of use.
+Financial loss cover protects the policyholder from being penalised in this situation.

 Financial loss cover offers services equivalent to those of replacement value cover.
 However, you can choose to take out either one or the other.
 The main difference is that financial loss cover has been specially developed for long-term leased vehicles!